Andriy Nesmachnyi: International career

+Nesmachnyi made at least one appearance for the Ukraine national under-21 football team on 9 October 1999 in an away match against Russia national under-21 football team.

 Nesmachnyi was first called up to the Ukraine national football team in 2000.
 Since then he has been capped 63 times.
 His career was highlighted in 2006, when Ukraine made it to their first ever FIFA World Cup.
 Ukraine made it to the quarterfinals, getting out to eventual champions Italy.

 During the World Cup in Germany, Nesmachnyi noticeably did not sing the Ukraine national anthem and place his hand on his heart.
 When asked about this in an interview, Nesmachnyi announced that "My parents and I are Jehovah's Witnesses for a long time.
 Our Bible-based beliefs does not allow us to idolize anyone and anything, such as a flag and an anthem, and to put my hand on my heart.
 All glory and praise belongs to God, Jehovah."

 On 17 March, Nesmachnyi announced that he personally decided to retire from the Ukraine national football team, and that he continues to have good relations with head coach Oleksiy Mykhailychenko.
 He explained his decision by saying that he wants to concentrate on his club career in Dynamo as well as on his spiritual and family life.
 Upon retiring, Nesmachniy has played 67 games for Ukraine, the first being against Bulgaria on 26 April 2000, and the last being on 10 February 2009 against Slovakia.